hanabi/hanabi.github.io/Reference.md

   * Alice discards a red 4.
   * Alice gets clued about four 1's on slots 1, 2, 3, and 5.
   * Alice knows that the correct order to play all of the 1's in is 5, 1, 3, 2:
-    * Alice knows that normally, you are supposed to play freshly-drawn 1's because playing the 1's that were present in your starting hand.
+    * Alice knows that normally, you are supposed to play freshly-drawn 1's before 1's that were present in your starting hand.
 However, *Chop-Focus* overrides this rule, so she knows that when the time comes, the slot 5 card (her chop) should play first.
     * After that, she uses the *Fresh 1's Rule*, and play the 1 in slot 1 next.
     * After that, she will play the rest of the 1's from oldest to newest, so she will play slot 3 and then slot 2.

 ### Prompts in Multi-Color Variants